 Click a row to navigate to a particular email (or use the SHIFT + up/down keyboard shortcut to navigate to the next or previous email in the conversation).

-Mass tagging in the email conversation
+Mass tagging in an email conversation

 You can also make decisions on how parts of the conversation are tagged.